smashthings/jinny/README.md

 ## FAQs

 *Will jinny ever integrate with Kubernetes directly?*
-No. See above for an example of a workable approach.
+No. See below for an example of a workable approach.

 *What about Windows?*
 My Windows days are behind me and I'm not coming back to it.
 If you'll like to PR it in go for it, however I'm neither motivated nor tooled up to maintain support for Windows.